AAVision/text-in-text/README.md

       --text string       An encoded text to extract secret from it!
 ```

-**The encoding will generate a file with a timestamp name and it contains the cover text encoded.**
+**The encoding will generate a file with a timestamp name, and it will contain the cover text encoded.**

 - Decoding: